platformsh/platformsh-docs/toolstacks/php/drupal/multi-site.md

 safely testing things in isolation.

-And because of the dynamic nature of the domain names that are created for the different environments, while theoretically possibly you would require using unholy black magic for this, and it  would result in a fragile thing.
+And because of the dynamic nature of the domain names that are created for the different environments, it would result in a fragile hacky thing.

 As such please consider Platform.sh does not support running "vanilla/old-style" multi-site (using different sub-directories such as `sites/sub.example.com/`).

 ##Using Domain Access
 Of course Platform.sh supports the domain access as it supports anything